slidenerd/Fpam/README.md

 		<li>PROCESS THE CONTENT, What type of content is it?
 There are 4 types of posts
 		<dl>
 			<dt>MESSAGE_EMPTY</dt>
-			<dd>A post with no message tag data but may contain data in the other fields such as name, caption, description which will referred to henceforth as MESSAGE_EMPTY</dd>
+			<dd>A postId with no message tag data but may contain data in the other fields such as name, caption, description which will referred to henceforth as MESSAGE_EMPTY</dd>
 			<dl>MESSAGE_ONLY_LINK</dl>
-			<dd>A post with message tag that has only a link in it also known as LINK_CONTENT and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_ONLY_LINK</dd>
+			<dd>A postId with message tag that has only a link in it also known as LINK_CONTENT and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_ONLY_LINK</dd>
 			<dl>MESSAGE_TEXT</dl>
-			<dd>A post with message tag that has only text and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_TEXT</dd>
+			<dd>A postId with message tag that has only text and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_TEXT</dd>
 			<dl>MESSAGE_TEXT_AND_LINK</dl>
-			<dd>A post with message that that has text and LINK_CONTENT and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_TEXT_AND_LINK</dd>
+			<dd>A postId with message that that has text and LINK_CONTENT and may contain data in the other fields such as name, caption, description which will be referred to henceforth as MESSAGE_TEXT_AND_LINK</dd>
 		</dl>
 		<ol>
-			<li>For a post of type MESSAGE_EMPTY
+			<li>For a postId of type MESSAGE_EMPTY
 			<ul>
 				<li>If MESSAGE is NOT found, does the ADMIN allow empty posts? or posts that do not have a MESSAGE in them?
 					<ul>
-						<li>If no which implies that post is empty and the admin doesnt allow it,
+						<li>If no which implies that postId is empty and the admin doesnt allow it,
 						<ol>
-							<li>Delete the post</li>
+							<li>Delete the postId</li>
-							<li>Note the group id where this post was made</li>
+							<li>Note the group id where this postId was made</li>
 							<li>Add this person to the SPAMMERS database</li>
 							<li>Increment the number of spam posts made by this person under that group id</li>
-							<li>Note the created time of this post [analytics]</li>
+							<li>Note the created time of this postId [analytics]</li>
-							<li>Note the updated time of this post [analytics]</li>
+							<li>Note the updated time of this postId [analytics]</li>
 							<li>Note whether created time and updated time are same or different [analytics]</li>
 							<li>Skip FURTHER PROCESSING</li>
 						</ol>
 						</li>
-						<li>If yes which implies that the post has a message which is empty and the admin allows it, but we need to process the other elements  such as {name, caption, description}, does this post contain OPTIONAL elements?
+						<li>If yes which implies that the postId has a message which is empty and the admin allows it, but we need to process the other elements  such as {name, caption, description}, does this postId contain OPTIONAL elements?
 						<ul>
-							<li>When the post contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
+							<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
-							<li>When the post contains only LINK_SET, PROCESS LINK SET</li>
+							<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>
-							<li>When the post has no OPTIONAL elements  and no LINK_SET delete the post since there is nothing meaningful in the post</li>
+							<li>When the postId has no OPTIONAL elements  and no LINK_SET delete the postId since there is nothing meaningful in the postId</li>
-							<li>When the post has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
+							<li>When the postId has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
 						</ul>
 						</li>
 					</ul>
 				</li>
 			</ul>
 			</li>
-			<li>For a post of type MESSAGE_TEXT, does the post contain words or phrases that match with one or more words or phrases from the spam database?
+			<li>For a postId of type MESSAGE_TEXT, does the postId contain words or phrases that match with one or more words or phrases from the spam database?
 			<ul>
 				<li>If NO MATCH found,
 				<ul>
-					<li>When the post contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
+					<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
-					<li>When the post contains only LINK_SET, PROCESS LINK SET</li>
+					<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>
-					<li>When the post has no OPTIONAL_ELEMENTS and no LINK_SET approve the post</li>
+					<li>When the postId has no OPTIONAL_ELEMENTS and no LINK_SET approve the postId</li>
-					<li>When the post has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
+					<li>When the postId has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
 				</ul>
 				</li>
 				<li>If one or more matches are found,
 				<ol>
-					<li>Delete the post</li>
+					<li>Delete the postId</li>
-					<li>Note the group id where this post was made</li>
+					<li>Note the group id where this postId was made</li>
 					<li>Add this person to the SPAMMERS database</li>
 					<li>Increment the number of spam posts made by this person under that group id</li>
 					<li>Increment the counter of each spam word that was a match [analytics]</li>
-					<li>Note the created time of this post [analytics]</li>
+					<li>Note the created time of this postId [analytics]</li>
-					<li>Note the updated time of this post [analytics]</li>
+					<li>Note the updated time of this postId [analytics]</li>
 					<li>Note whether created time and updated time are same or different [analytics]</li>
 					<li>Skip FURTHER PROCESSING</li>
 				</ol>
 				</li>
 			</ul>
 			</li>
-			<li>For a post of type MESSAGE_ONLY_LINK, our job is to classify a post as spam as fast as possible with minimal user input.
-Since the post has only a LINK_CONTENT and optional elements, the LINK_CONTENT will require manual admin approval but the optional elements such as caption, name or description can be used to indicate if a post must be classfied as spam or not
+			<li>For a postId of type MESSAGE_ONLY_LINK, our job is to classify a postId as spam as fast as possible with minimal user input.
+Since the postId has only a LINK_CONTENT and optional elements, the LINK_CONTENT will require manual admin approval but the optional elements such as caption, name or description can be used to indicate if a postId must be classfied as spam or not
 			<ul>
-				<li>When the post contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
+				<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS</li>
-				<li>When the post contains only LINK_SET, PROCESS LINK SET</li>
+				<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>
-				<li>Since we already have a LINK_CONTENT, we dont encounter a case where the post has neither OPTIONALS nor LINK_SET</li>
+				<li>Since we already have a LINK_CONTENT, we dont encounter a case where the postId has neither OPTIONALS nor LINK_SET</li>
-				<li>When the post has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
+				<li>When the postId has both OPTIONAL elements and LINK_SET, first PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not} PROCESS LINK SET {if it was not spam from the previous step}</li>
 			</ul>
 			</li>
-			<li>For a post of type MESSAGE_TEXT_AND_LINK, lets first process the message part that may tell us if it is a spam by simply doing spam word comparisons, if the outcome of the spam word comparisons is not conclusive, then PROCESS OPTIONAL ELEMENTS and depending on the outcome there, make a further jump to PROCESS LINK SET
+			<li>For a postId of type MESSAGE_TEXT_AND_LINK, lets first process the message part that may tell us if it is a spam by simply doing spam word comparisons, if the outcome of the spam word comparisons is not conclusive, then PROCESS OPTIONAL ELEMENTS and depending on the outcome there, make a further jump to PROCESS LINK SET
 			<ul>
-				<li>Does the post contain words or phrases that match with one or more words or phrases from the spam database?
+				<li>Does the postId contain words or phrases that match with one or more words or phrases from the spam database?
 				<ul>
 					<li>If NO MATCH found,
 					<ul>
-						<li>When the post contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not}, PROCESS LINK SET{if it was not spam from the previous step}</li>
+						<li>When the postId contains only OPTIONAL elements, PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not}, PROCESS LINK SET{if it was not spam from the previous step}</li>
-						<li>When the post contains only LINK_SET, PROCESS LINK SET</li>
+						<li>When the postId contains only LINK_SET, PROCESS LINK SET</li>
-						<li>Since we already have a LINK_CONTENT, we dont encounter a case where the post has neither OPTIONALS nor LINK_SET</li>
+						<li>Since we already have a LINK_CONTENT, we dont encounter a case where the postId has neither OPTIONALS nor LINK_SET</li>
-						<li>When the post has both OPTIONAL elements and LINK_SET, PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not}, PROCESS LINK SET{if it was not spam from the previous step}</li>
+						<li>When the postId has both OPTIONAL elements and LINK_SET, PROCESS OPTIONAL ELEMENTS and then based on the outcome {if its a spam or not}, PROCESS LINK SET{if it was not spam from the previous step}</li>
 					</ul>
 					</li>
 					<li>If one or more matches are found,
 					<ol>
-						<li>Delete the post</li>
+						<li>Delete the postId</li>
-						<li>Note the group id where this post was made</li>
+						<li>Note the group id where this postId was made</li>
 						<li>Add this person to the SPAMMERS database</li>
 						<li>Increment the number of spam posts made by this person under that group id</li>
 						<li>Increment the counter of each spam word that was a match [analytics]</li>
-						<li>Note the created time of this post [analytics]</li>
+						<li>Note the created time of this postId [analytics]</li>
-						<li>Note the updated time of this post [analytics]</li>
+						<li>Note the updated time of this postId [analytics]</li>
 						<li>Note whether created time and updated time are same or different [analytics]</li>
 						<li>Skip FURTHER PROCESSING</li>
 					</ol>